-MARK RAKO FABIONAR is a facilitator, educator, and cultural worker with a passion for creating transformational spaces for people to experience deeper connection, novel insight, and greater well-being.
-He is sought after for his healing presence and capacity to support individuals and groups during times of change and transition.
+M. RAKO FABIONAR is a facilitator, educator, and cultural worker with a passion for creating transformational spaces for people to experience deeper connection, novel insight, and greater well-being.
+He is sought after for his healing presence and capacity to support individuals and groups during times of transition.

-Mark's facilitation and design work is guided by principles of equity, generative value exchange, and connectedness.
-He has created diversity and leadership related centers and programs for universities and learning organizations, and has trained leaders across sectors in whole systems approaches to inclusivity, leadership and organizational design.
-Mark has coached and worked closely with entrepreneurs, artists, activists, and political operatives within the USA, Central America, UK, and Middle East, and advised professionals from Google, Dignity Health, Adobe, Facebook, Impact Hub, IONS, and Climate Action Network International.
+Rako's facilitation and design work is guided by principles of connection, equity, and generativity.
+He has created diversity centers and leadership programs for universities and other learning organizations, and has trained people across sectors in whole systems approaches to inclusivity, leadership, and organizational design.
+Rako has coached and worked closely with students, entrepreneurs, artists, activists, and political operatives within the USA, Central America, UK, and Middle East, and advised professionals from Google, Dignity Health, Adobe, Facebook, Impact Hub, IONS, and Climate Action Network International.

-His integrative healing practice with individuals draws from subtle energetics, intuitive inquiry, and somatic methods, as well as ancestral and nature based ritual work.
-Mark's collective healing programs weave in poetry and other expressive arts and have positively impacted thousands of people.
-In academic and activist settings he often frames his healing work as collective acts of decolonization and community well-being, and brings to bear the creative tension he holds between modern and indigenous modes of being.
+Rako's integrative healing practice with individuals draws from subtle energetics, intuitive inquiry, and somatics, as well as ancestral and nature based ritual work.
+Rako's collective healing programs weave in poetry and other expressive arts and have positively impacted thousands of people.
+In academic and activist settings he often frames his healing work as collective acts of decolonization and community well-being, and brings to bear the painful and creative tension between indigenous and modern modes of being.

-Mark has a graduate degree from CSU Fullerton in American Studies which focused on cultural pluralism and theories of social change, and a professional certificate from the Adizes Institute in values-based organizational design and leadership.
-A meditator for over 25 years, Mark has also trained and closely worked with well-respected psychologists, philosophers, Christian and Vedic mystics, Tibetan Buddhist lineage holders, as well as healers from modern, indigenous, and shamanic traditions.
+Rako has a graduate degree from CSU Fullerton in American Studies which focused on cultural pluralism and theories of social change, and a professional certificate from the Adizes Institute in values-based organizational design and leadership.
+A meditator for over 25 years, Rako has also trained and closely worked with well-respected psychologists, philosophers, Christian and Vedic mystics, Tibetan Buddhist lineage holders, as well as healers from indigenous and shamanic traditions.